Skip to main content

 DNS zone transfer records

 SOA record.
-An SOA (state of authority) is a mandatory DNS record and serves as the starting point for a DNS zone.
+The DNS start of authority (SOA) record is a mandatory DNS record and serves as the starting point for a DNS zone.
 It contains information like the name of the server, the name of the administrator of the DNS zone, the current SOA record version, the amount of time (in seconds) that a secondary DNS server needs to wait before checking for updates, and the amount of time (in seconds) to wait before trying a failed transfer again.
 Its purpose is to indicate the authoritative DNS server for the zone, manage zone parameters, and facilitate zone transfer.

 MX record.
 The MX (mail exchange) record determines which mail server must accept email messages on behalf of a domain name.
 It allows email to be routed correctly by specifying the priority of multiple mail servers for a domain.